 I think a lot of people feel that to varying degrees.

-I also think believing it is, prevents you from taking advantage of the things that “the cloud” can do for you — things like protecting your data…
+I also think that believing the cloud is dangerous prevents you from taking advantage of the things it can do for you — things like protecting your data.

-… as well as a number of things you’re already doing and have been doing for years.
+It also misses the point that there are a number of things you’re already doing “in the cloud” safely, and have been for years.

-I have to start by throwing away this silly, silly term, “the cloud.”
+I have to start by throwing away this silly term “the cloud.”
 It’s nothing more than a fancy marketing term.
 Ultimately, it has no real meaning.

 The cloud is nothing more than services provided online over the internet.